GenerateNU/skillspark/frontend/apps/mobile/README.md

 2. Edit `.env` and fill in the required values:

 ## Map Integration & Managing Locations

-The map view (app/(tabs)/map.tsx) currently renders location pins based on mock data.
-To add specific locations to the map for testing:
+The map view (app/(tabs)/map.tsx) retrieves event occurrences dynamically from the backend API.
+It renders location pins for all events that have valid geographic coordinates.

+To populate the map:

+1. Ensure the backend API is running and accessible.

+2. Create event occurrences with associated locations containing valid latitude and longitude.